 See the links below for instructions (including disease-specific action plans) on how to protect yourself if you have any of these conditions.

 At the same time, case data from many different states in the U.S. show that Black and Latinx people are more likely to catch COVID-19 and to have more serious illness.
-Not all, but some Native reservations in the U.S. have been among the hardest hit by this disease.
+Not all, but some Native reservations in the U.S. have been among the hardest hit regions in the U.S., too.

 Vulnerable jobs: Heathcare workers are one of the most at-risk professions for severe COVID-19 illness.
 By treating sick patients, they have much greater exposure to the novel coronavirus than most people (a much higher viral load).
 The lack of personal protective equipment (PPE), supplies, and disinfecting policies in many settings at the beginning of the pandemic may have increased infection rates.
 Grocery store workers, cashiers, bus drivers and taxi drivers also have higher rates of infection than the general public, for similar reasons.